Roger Zahab, Director

 The orchestra is offered as a 1 credit course called University Orchestra - Music 0620.
 A successful audition is required for the permission code to register for the course, as it is to join the orchestra without registration for the course.

-Chamber music studies will run concurrently with our rehearsal schedule.
-Each registered student will be directed to form a group with friends for chamber music practice in sight-reading, coaching and, if the group so desires, eventually, a performance.
+Individual coaching for players to support their success in performing difficult repertoire will be offered throughout the year.
+Registered students are encouraged to form groups with friends for chamber music practice in sight-reading, coaching and, if the group so desires, eventually, a performance.

 All music department activities are open to Pitt students whether they are music majors or not.
-Please check out our department.
+Please check out our department here: https://www.music.pitt.edu/performance-and-lecture-series/performance-and-lecture-series

-Additionally, I would like to hear a few orchestral excerpts for your instrument which I can suggest or send to you selected from major works by Beethoven through Copland, Debussy, Ravel and Stravinsky.
+Please contact Roger for the orchestral excerpts for your instrument selected from major works by Beethoven through Copland, Debussy, Ravel and Stravinsky.

-- please contact me at rzahab@pitt.edu if you have any more questions on what to prepare.
+- please contact me (Roger Zahab) at rzahab@pitt.edu if you have any more questions on what to prepare.

 Email is best.